 What Do Higher Interest Rates Mean for You?

-When the Bank of Canada raises its benchmark rates, it could affect your finances in more ways than you think.
+The Bank of Canada’s about-face could affect your finances in more ways than you think.

 If you have a mortgage or other debt